pykit3/k3down2/docs/source/index.rst

-.. tmpl documentation master file, created by sphinx-quickstart on Thu May 14 16:58:55 2020.
+.. k3down2 documentation master file, created by sphinx-quickstart on Thu May 14 16:58:55 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-tmpl
+k3down2
 ============

-.. automodule:: tmpl
+.. automodule:: k3down2

 .. toctree::
    :maxdepth: 2